FAQs

 What is the difference between controlling and repelling?

-Controlling mosquitos is lowering the population in your yard.
+Controlling mosquitoes is lowering the population in your yard.
 Repelling is giving them some reason to avoid you or your yard, could be something applied to clothing or skin, or your plants (though even the “natural” sprays, like garlic and essential oils, will often repel pollinators, too).

 No one is eliminating mosquitoes, not during the summer in Georgia.
 But we can safely reduce the numbers and, therefore, the bites.